frealmyr/dotfiles/docs/README.md

 #### Ansible

 Whenever I configure MacOS, I add more functionality to the playbooks in `playbooks/` and then re-run the individual playbook.
-Keeping the playbooks updated instead of configuring things manually on my machine.
+Keeping the playbooks updated.

-> A tip for adding `osx_defaults` configuration in Ansible for the first time, is to dump your existing configuration using the `defaults read -g` command.
+> Tip for adding `osx_defaults` tasks in playbook, is to dump your existing configuration using the `defaults read -g` command.